-Te Ara has a story titled Political parties which follows the development of the political party system in New Zealand from the 1890s right through to the present day.
+Te Ara also has information about the development of the political party system in New Zealand from the 1890s through to the present day.

 Parliament makes the laws for New Zealand and approves government spending.
 It is made up of the House of representatives (Members of Parliament) and is opened and closed by the Governor General, who is a representative of the Queen.

-- Parliament where you will see mentioned terms like coalitions, Whips, Parliamentary privilege and Select Committees.
+- Select Parliament where you find information about how parliament works and terms like coalitions, Whips, Parliamentary privilege and Select Committees.

-This website has lots of information about what happens in parliament , how members are chosen, how laws are made and the different roles people have.
+This is the official website of the New Zealand Parliament.
+It has lots of information about what happens in parliament , how members are chosen, how laws are made and the different roles people have.

 - Choose Visit and learn.

 - Then How parliament works.
 This page has a series of links to explore on Our system of government and Who's who in Parliament?